Ophiuchus: Scalable Modeling of Protein Structures through Hierarchical Coarse-graining SO(3)-Equivariant Autoencoders: Latent Diffusion Details

-To compute the scTM scores, we recover 8 sequences using ProteinMPNN for all sampled backbones from our diffusion model.
+To compute the scTM scores, we recover 8 sequences using ProteinMPNN for 500 sampled backbones from the tested diffusion models.
 We used a sampling temperature of 0.1 for ProteinMPNN.
-Unlike the original work, where the sequences where folded using AlphaFold2, we use OmegaFold[\cite{wu2022high}] similar to [\cite{lin2023generating}].The predicted structures are aligned to the original sampled backbones and TM-Score is calculated for each alignment.
-For the all-atom generation we calculated the TM-scores by folding the generated sequence using OmegaFold (Fig. \ref{fig:self-consistency}.b.)
+Unlike the original work, where the sequences where folded using AlphaFold2, we use OmegaFold [\cite{wu2022high}] similar to [\cite{lin2023generating}].
+The predicted structures are aligned to the original sampled backbones and TM-Score and RMSD is calculated for each alignment.
+To calculate the diversity measurement, we hierarchically clustered samples using MaxCluster.
+Diversity is defined as the number of clusters divided by the total number of samples, as described in [\cite{yim2023se3}].